oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- St. Joseph's Montessori - Definitive RLS Policy and Schema Fix Script v2.8 -- Description: This script corrects table column types, sets up all Row Level Security (RLS) --              policies, and adds columns to the app_settings table for website content management.
+-- St. Joseph's Montessori - Definitive RLS Policy and Schema Fix Script v2.9 -- Description: This script corrects table column types, sets up all Row Level Security (RLS) --              policies, and adds columns to the app_settings table for website content management.
--- v2.8 Change: Adds text columns to `app_settings` for dynamic website content.
+-- v2.9 Change: Adds about_history_image_url column to app_settings for the About Us page image.
 -- ================================================================================================

 -- ================================================================================================